Organic Clothing Materials – Cotton, Hemp, Silk and Soy

 Although it’s explosion into the fashion world is relatively new, soybean fiber actually made its debut in 1937 when it was invented by Henry Ford.
 During the great depression Ford was dedicated to the use of soy beans for food, fuel and fiber.
 He promoted soy beans as a natural nitrogen fixer for soil, a health food, a biodegradable plastic, a clean fuel, and fabric.
 He was often seen decked out in his snazzy soy suit and tie.
 Using soybeans as a miracle crop that provides many products was seen as a way to support family farms, create jobs and stabilize the economy.

-Our Soy Bikini Panties are a popular organic intimate item this year.
+XYLEM FUN FACT: Our Soy Bikini Panties are our most popular organic intimate item this year.

 Organic Cotton Clothing